calee0316/cse110-w21-group3/README.md

 For more diagrams of our thought process and things like wireframes, check out the Miro board website, or check out some of the GitHub repo subdirectories linked in the Diagrams section.

 For developers, please go to the [documentation](./documentation) directory, and view the [onboard.md](./documentation/onboard.md) file for information.
+Information on our pipeline can be found on both our Wiki as well as the Pipeline section.

 ## Video:
 Team intro: https://www.youtube.com/watch?v=7tLP34hLOlE